No Huawei out: Prez Trump's game of chicken with China has serious consequences

 Analysis Chinese telecom giant Huawei – the most prominent target of the Trump administration's decision to declare a national emergency to protect American IT infrastructure by banning technology provided by foreign adversaries – on Monday received a reprieve that allows it to do business with US suppliers.

 But its days are numbered – Huawei has a license to do business with US suppliers until August 19.
-If that day arrives and the US and China have been unable to reach an agreement to resolve their trade differences, then not only will Huawei equipment be forbidden on US networks but the company and 68 of its foreign competitors will be denied the ability to buy from US suppliers.
+If that day arrives and the US and China have been unable to reach an agreement to resolve their trade differences, then not only will Huawei equipment be forbidden on US networks but the company and 68 of its foreign affiliates will be denied the ability to buy from US suppliers.

 The Trump administration, backed by US cyber defense experts, believes that Huawei equipment can't be trusted, because of the company's ties to the Chinese government.
 With telecom companies building 5G networks around the globe, administration officials believe they have to act now.